TechGeek01/blog.flippedbits.io/content/posts/2020-07-10-wrangling-dns-pt-04-pihole-vs-pfblockerng.md

 This update also takes care of checking on adlists, so you won't have to update gravity later, since it's done for you during the system update.

 ## So what's next?
-{{< pullquote >}}
-That's basically everything Pi-hole can do, but what about everything else?
+> That's basically everything Pi-hole can do, but what about everything else?
 There's a whole bunch more options and settings in pfBlockerNG that I don't know what they do yet!
-{{< /pullquote >}}

 I hear you! pfBlockerNG is a fairly extensive package, and it does a lot of stuff besides just DNS blocking.
 So what exactly, can it all do?